 After the morning tour we return to the center of town for a stroll in the old neighborhoods, starting in the cluster of lanes and alleys behind the cathedral.
 The character of this special zone is saturated with the past, giving you more of a feeling for Old Vienna than any other part of town.
 It is easy to completely overlook this simple district, but then you would miss out on a very charming experience.
 This little hidden neighborhood extends in a four-block radius on both sides and behind the cathedral.
 We will get you started with an organized walk, then you can continue to wander through that zone on your own if you wish, with breaks for pastry!

 VIENNA DAY THREE: free day to explore, with many wonderful options.
-Vienna is the only city on our tour where we spend three nights because it is so filled with wonderful sights to enjoy.
+Vienna is one of the cities on our tour where we spend three nights because it is so filled with wonderful sights to enjoy.
 You could visit the old Imperial Palace of the Hapsburgs which has grown over the last 600 years into the largest structure in town, with nearly 2,500 rooms spread out over 18 buildings, containing 16 different museums!
 Walk around the exterior through its many courtyards and passages to get a feeling for the amazing grandeur of the varied architecture and the dynasty that created it.
 The curved façade of Neueberg is the newest and most dramatic part of the building.

-You will be very happy with this leisurely visit that covers its major highlights.
 This is where we shall leave you, strolling along through retail heaven -- but if you would rather skip the shopping, there are plenty of other things that could keep you busy in Vienna, for this grand capital has so much to offer.